GfSE/SpecIF-Pages/Documentation/03_SpecIF_JSON-Schema.md

 The property class definitions are very important, because here the name resp. title of a property is defined.
 Properties are in principle key/value pairs representing data.
-The *title- JSON-property of the property class defines the term used for the property.
+The *title* JSON-property of the property class defines the term used for the property.

 The SpecIF standard also contains a standardized set of data type and class definitions.
 The properties are one integral part of the standardized SpecIF data format vocabulary (syntax) and the standardization allows the data exchange between different tools without manual data mapping.